JazzMaster/LazGFX/README.md

 I know how to do it, getting it to work is another matter.

 You should have an "engine already made" to use if you want to go this route...
-HAVOK, UNREAL, etc.
+HAVOK, UNREAL, GEARS of WAR, etc.

 UNREAL sources are available- with a login.

 Q: But this isnt useful...

-A: No warrantees of...... yada yada yada...you didnt read the Licence.
+A: No warrantees of...... yada yada yada...**you didnt read the Licence**.
 Ive your not going to read, then you probably shouldnt be writing code.
 Im not going to beat it into you- I have better things to do.